Gyo Fujikawa: Biography

+From 1943 to 1951, she worked for the pharmaceutical advertising agency William Douglas McAdams.

-In 1951 Fujikawa became a full-time freelancer, producing more than 80 front-cover illustrations for Children's Digest and other periodicals, and about five years later was approached by juvenile editor Debra Dorfman at Grosset & Dunlap to illustrate Robert Louis Stevenson's "A Child's Garden of Verses".
+In 1951, Fujikawa became a full-time freelancer, producing more than 80 front-cover illustrations for Children's Digest and other periodicals, and about five years later was approached by juvenile editor Debra Dorfman at Grosset & Dunlap to illustrate Robert Louis Stevenson's "A Child's Garden of Verses".
 This was her first published children's book, in 1957.
 Babies, the first book both written and illustrated by Fujikawa in 1963, was also one of the earliest children's books to use multiracial characters, a consistent feature across her body of work.

 After the success of A Child's Garden of Verses, Fujikawa became one of the first artists to contract for royalty payments, refusing to perform work unless her publisher agreed to pay her royalties.

 Fujikawa's books have been reprinted for mass-market and published worldwide.
-Her most popular books, Babies, Baby Animals, A to Z Picture Book and Oh!, What A Busy Day!, unfailingly represent a happy, detailed version of childhood.
-Her joyous illustrations remain sweet and nostalgic, without ever becoming overly saccharine.
+Her most popular books, Babies, Baby Animals, A to Z Picture Book and Oh!, What A Busy Day!, represent a happy, detailed version of childhood.
 Her paintings of children are recognizable for round happy faces, rosy cheeks and simple dot eyes.
 Discussing her respect for her audience, she said:

 In illustrating for children, what I relish most is trying to satisfy the constant question in the back of my mind--will this picture capture a child's imagination?
 What can I do to enhance it further?
 Does it help to tell a story?
 I am far from being successful (whatever that means), but I am ever so grateful to small readers who find 'something' in any book of mine.

 Fujikawa died on November 26, 1998, in New York Hospital.
 Although she was engaged at 19, she never married.